lumpenputzer/microsoft-edge-configuration/README.md

 ### Flags

 Set flags in the browser under `edge://flags`:
-- `use-angle`: Set to `D3D11on12`, because the default causes some issues with hardware acceleration (e.g. a long blank screen on browser startup).
+- ~`use-angle`: Set to `D3D11on12`, because the default causes some issues with hardware acceleration (e.g. a long blank screen on browser startup).~
+  <details><summary>Under investigation.</summary>

+  This option for the flag has been removed.
+Set to default for now, while I investigate alternatives.

+  Might just need to accept the blank screen on startup for the future.
+Maybe that's a symptom of GPU process isolation (e.g. because of necessary setup) ?

+  Possible work-around: Activate Edge's Startup-Boost

 ### Additional